TiBOcode/astrotibo/src/content/notes/index.md

 - - -

 # Start the learning Journey
-[100% of the content can be found following this link](/notes/guide).
-That's the path you will follow whenever you want to start fresh with a different route.
+[100% of the content can be found following this link](/notes/guide). <br>That's the path you will follow whenever you want to start fresh with a different route.

 What you're going to find at the current moment:
 - Notes about Ukulele Improvisation, the philosophy, the why's and how's